CyberTrainingExercise/Docs/readme.md

 > ## *To provide i5 cadets a real, tangible, and engaging view of the 17X career fields and how they operate and interoperate within the Space Force.*

+See [intro.md](intro.md) for more details on the CTX project.

 ## Developer Intro

+Interested in becoming a developer?

-Please see [terms.md](terms.md) for a breakdown on what specific terms mean.
+Please see [developer_intro.md](developer_intro.md) for a intro to being a developer.